HiraNayak/LLM-Assisted-Mobility-Prediction/README.md

 ![Trajectory with Pauses](figures/trajectory_with_pauses.png)

 ### Stay Detection with Uncertainty Radius
-Each detected stay point shown with a 100m uncertainty radius — the threshold used in Haversine-based clustering.
+Each detected stay point shown with a 100m uncertainty radius which is the threshold used in Haversine-based clustering.

 ![Uncertainty 100m](figures/uncertainty_100m.png)